Curved Page Divider

 Foster Parents Are Not Needed for Short-Term Placements

-Virginia requires short—and long-term foster carers, but some people think that foster carers are only needed for long-term placements.
-These placements may range from a few days to a few months and are usually made when returning children to their biological families.
+Virginia requires both short—term and long-term foster carers, but some people think that foster carers are only needed for long-term placements.
+These placements may range from a few days to a few months and are typically made when children are returned to their biological families.
 These placements may also be as valuable as permanent ones.

-While children in short-term placements are in a better position than those in long-term placements, they also have to be provided with a good and safe home while they sort out the issues that led to their placement.
+While children in short-term placements are in a better position than those in long-term placements, they also need to be provided with a good and safe home while they resolve the issues that led to their placement.
 So, if you are not sure you are prepared to foster for the long term, the short term can also work wonders for a child’s life.

 Foster Care Is a Career Choice, Not a Voluntary Service

 Many people think that foster parents are in it for the money or that fostering is another job.
 Foster care provides children with the better and safer homes they need.
-Foster parents are paid for their expenses, earning money but not profit.
+Foster parents are compensated for their expenses, earning a living but not a profit.

 Many foster parents come into the system to care for these children, not as a means of employment.
-As in any other state, foster parenting is a voluntary service that demands a lot of time, energy, and effort to improve the lives of children and youth entering the care system and complete the required training and support.
+As in any other state, foster parenting is a voluntary service that demands a significant amount of time, energy, and effort to improve the lives of children and youth entering the care system, and to complete the required training and support.

 Foster Parents Have No Voice in the Children’s Medical or Educational Decisions